werat/werat.github.io/content/posts/2022-10-24-debugging-wine-with-lldb-and-vscode/index.md

 ![DALL-E generated doggo debugging Wine](debugging-doggo.png)

-In my [previous post about Wine](/blog/how-wine-works-101/) I mentioned a debugger that is capable of debugging both the Wine layer and the Windows application running with it.
+In my [previous post about Wine](/blog/how-wine-works-101/) I mentioned working on a debugger that is capable of debugging both the Wine layer and the Windows application running with it.
 Time to share some details!

 ---

 Debugging Wine applications is tricky and there are different ways to do it.
 In many cases you don't have access to the application source code and/or debug symbols and Wine itself is often built with aggressive optimizations.
 The mixture of Windows and Linux modules makes most debuggers sad and people often resort to [printf-debugging](https://www.codeweavers.com/blog/aeikum/2019/1/15/working-on-wine-part-4-debugging-wine).
 The official [Wine Developer's Guide](https://wiki.winehq.org/Wine_Developer%27s_Guide) has some [Debugging Hints](https://wiki.winehq.org/Debugging_Hints) and a whole chapter about [Debugging Wine](https://wiki.winehq.org/Wine_Developer%27s_Guide/Debugging_Wine).
 It has useful links and examples of using [winedbg](https://gitlab.winehq.org/wine/wine/-/tree/master/programs/winedbg) -- a debugger written specifically for Wine.
 It came a long way and supports lots of features now, but still has limitations.

 In this article I will demonstrate how to use [LLDB](https://lldb.llvm.org/) to debug an application running with Wine.
 We'll step through both the application code (i.e. Windows executable) and the Wine layer (which is mixture of Linux and Windows libraries), set some breakpoints and look at variables and memory.
 I'm going to use a local Windows machine to run the debugger and a remote Linux machine to run the Wine application.
 The debugger can work on Linux and macOS too, but Windows has better PDB support -- see more below in the section about building LLDB.
 Also, my workflow involves rebuilding the original executable from source, which needs to happen on Windows.